yokose-ks/edx-platform/docs/en_us/course_authors/source/organizing_course.rst

 The Student View of Nested Components
 ======================================

-For students, all nested components are displayed on the unit page.
+For students, all parent and child components are displayed on the unit page.
 The following example shows the student view of the unit described above:

 .. image:: Images/nested_components_student_view.png
  :alt: Image of the student's view of nested components